ZARIT BURDEN INTERVIEW (ZBI)

 Conditions of Use and Available Translations

-The ZBI is distributed by Mapi Research Trust on behalf of its copyright holder, Dr. Zarit.
+The ZBI is distributed by Mapi Research Trust on behalf of its copyright holder, Dr. Steven Zarit.

-Any questions on the ZBI, on its conditions of use, its available translations shall be directed to Mapi Research Trust.
+Any questions on the ZBI, on its conditions of use or available translations shall be directed to Mapi Research Trust.

-Please submit your request directly into our ePROVIDE™ database and our PROVIDE™ team will get back to you as soon as possible.
+Please submit your request directly through our ePROVIDE™ database, and our licensing team will get back to you as soon as possible.

 Please see the detailed workflow for your request, whether you are: